mrocklin/thesis/search-direct.md

 #### Interface

-We exploring a tree to minimize an objective function.
-We depend on the following interface:
+When exploring a tree to minimize an objective function, we depend on the following interface:

     children  ::  node -> [node]
     objective ::  node -> score